Concepts of signed graph coloring: Signed graph coloring via signed homomorphisms

 \begin{theorem} [{\cite{Homomorphisms}}] Let $[G,\sigma]$ be a signed graph.
 Then $\omega_{sa}[G,\sigma] \leq \omega_{sr}[G,\sigma] \leq \chi_{Hom}([G,\sigma])$. \end{theorem}

-The signed complete bipartite graph $[K_{n,n},\sigma_M]$ is an example for the large differences that can occur between the signed chromatic number of a signed graph and the chromatic number of its underlying graph.
+The signed complete bipartite graph $[K_{n,n},\sigma_M]$ is an example for the large differences that can occur between the $h$-chromatic number of a signed graph and the chromatic number of its underlying graph.
 It is bipartite and therefore, it is 2-colorable, but $\chi_{Hom}([K_{n,n},\sigma_M])=2n$.
-Furthermore, we have the following statement.
+Hence, we have the following statement.